arj03/ssb-new-format/README.md

      log.
 One could include a backlink to the last entry using the old format.
 Or start with a specific same-as content message that links these.
-Or one could specify a way to include the old messages in content, with the old hash, but I don't think we need this.
+Or one could specify a way to include the old messages in content, with the old hash.
+I'm learning towards the same-as option.
  - Message size restriction?
 Might be good to lift it from 16kb to something like 64kb?